10 Key EdTech future Trends Shaping Education in 2026

 10 Key Trends That Will Shape the Education Future

 As we step deeper into a digitally connected era, education is no longer confined to classrooms or static syllabi.
 The future of learning will be defined by flexibility, personalization, and connectivity.
-These six trends will significantly shape how learners, educators, and institutions evolve in 2026 and beyond:
+These ten trends will significantly shape how learners, educators, and institutions evolve in 2026 and beyond:

 1. Use of AI and Automation